Stackdriver/stackdriver-statsd-backend/README.md

 Backend plugin for statsd to publish output to the Stackdriver custom metrics API over HTTPS.

-## WORK IN PROGRESS CURRENTLY - WILL REMOVE THIS NOTE WHEN A WORKING VERSION IS CHECKED IN

 ### Installation

 This doesn't work yet!!!!